Dannark/photo-slicer/README.md

 # Photo Slicer

 A web tool for creating multi-colored 3D models from images for 3D printing.
+Try it out now at [photo-slicer.vercel.app](https://photo-slicer.vercel.app)!

 ## Features